2016 Scottish Rugby U-20 Championship

-The 2016 Scottish Rugby U-20 Championship will be contested from July - August 2016.
-The tournament is run by the Scottish Rugby Union and will be competed for by the 4 regional teams from the BT Sport Scottish Rugby Academy.
+The 2016 Scottish Rugby U-20 Championship was contested from July - August 2016.
+The tournament is run by the Scottish Rugby Union and was competed for by the 4 regional teams from the BT Sport Scottish Rugby Academy.

 The U-20 Championship is three rounds of the regional round-robin with conclusion on 21 August.

 Teams

 The following teams take part in the 2016 Scottish Rugby U-20 Championship:

 Standings

 The round robin standings for the 2016 Scottish Rugby U-20 Championship were:

 Fixtures and results

 The following matches were played in the 2016 Scottish Rugby U-20 Championship: